Projectplace/JS-SDK/README.md

 ## Setup

+* Run: git update-index --assume-unchanged js/credentials.js
+This ignores changes you make to the credentials file.
+* Add consumer key and secret to /js/credentials.js
-* Point your PP OAuth Callback to where your index.html is
+* Point your PP OAuth Callback to where your index.html is.
+* An go!

 ## Example